rbind/robinlovelace/content/authors/admin/_index.md

 I also occasionally share blog posts and other things here.
 If you'd like to get in touch, see [here](https://www.robinlovelace.net/#contact) 🚀

-In my main academic job I'm [Associate Professor of Transport Data Science](https://environment.leeds.ac.uk/transport/staff/953/dr-robin-lovelace) at the [University of Leeds](https://www.leeds.ac.uk/).
+In my main academic job I'm a [Professor of Transport Data Science](https://environment.leeds.ac.uk/transport/staff/953/dr-robin-lovelace) at the [University of Leeds](https://www.leeds.ac.uk/).
 At Leeds, I'm based primarily at the [Institute for Transport Studies](https://environment.leeds.ac.uk/transport) where I research, develop and teach free, open, reproducible and internationally scalable techniques for working with data to support evidence-based policies.

 I am author of papers and [books](https://www.robinlovelace.net/publication/#5) on transport planning, energy, geographic data analysis and modelling.